 Hardware ages out.
-As workloads become more demanding, older servers, and older desktop systems acting as servers, are increasingly unable to run them efficiently.
+As workloads become more demanding, older servers, and older desktop systems acting as servers, have increasing difficulty running them efficiently.
 SMB owners find their servers becoming bottlenecks to productivity, and even liabilities as they start to break down.

 Nonetheless, small businesses that are outgrowing their servers still question the performance benefits of newer servers.
 Can they continue to use their older desktop systems as servers?
-Were they to invest in a new server, how substantial would the performance gains in Web, email, and database applications be; how substantial would the power savings be; and what would the price differences be?
+Were they to invest in a new server, how substantial would the performance gains in Web, email, and database applications be and how much could they save on power?

-In our tests, we address these questions by comparing a new Intel Xeon processor E3-1240-based server with that of several older Intel processor-based servers.
-The Intel Core 2 Quad processor Q8400-based server and Intel Core 2 Duo processor E6400-based server are intended to represent desktop systems acting as servers.
+In our tests, we address these questions by comparing the performance of a new Intel Xeon processor E3-1240 v2-based server with that of an older Intel processor-based server and an older desktop system acting as a server.
+We tested